defstudio/vite-livewire-plugin/README.md

 ## Warning

-This Vite plugin, because of Livewire design, is not fully compatible with other plugins that refresh the page when a `.blade.php` file changes (i.e. laravel/vite-plugin with blade option active)
+This Vite plugin, as Livewire neets to persist in page, is not fully compatible with other plugins that full refresh the page when a `.blade.php` file changes (i.e. laravel/vite-plugin with blade option active)

 in order to make them work together, `blade` files in `**/livewire/**` shoud be excluded from blade hot reload.